Bug #2178

 If we can confirm that this problem "goes away" with that commit, I am satisfied that the old bugs are fixed.
 At which point we should move on to torturing the new rbd caching code which replaces 'rbd writeback window'.
 That has been merged into the latest master and is slated for 0.46.
 (In fact, even if you can still break wip-osd-reorder, we're be interested in hearing whether you can break the current master!)

-#31 Updated by Oliver Francke over 11 years ago
+Updated by Oliver Francke about 12 years ago

 Hi Sage,